Czech Infrastructure for Integrative Structural Biology

 The platform provides services for biophysical and structural characterisation of biomolecules, and studying (bio)molecular interactions.
 It is equipped with the instrumentation to set up crystallisation conditions of biomolecules and their complexes, basic characterisation of physical properties of the molecules (analytical ultracentrifugation, dynamic light scattering, CD spectroscopy, differential scanning calorimetry, differential scanning fluorimetry), and to study thermodynamics and/or kinetics of interactions (isothermal titration calorimetry, surface plasmon resonance, microscale thermophoresis, CD spectroscopy, analytical ultracentrifugation).

-The platform provides instruments and services leading to the biophysical characterization of (bio)molecules, the study of biomolecular interactions (determination of affinity, kinetic and thermodynamic parameters) and the sample quality control using analytical ultracentrifugation (AUC), isothermal titration calorimetry (ITC), surface plasmon resonance (SPR), microscale thermophoresis (MST), dynamic light scattering (DLS), differential scanning calorimetry (DSC) and differential scanning fluorimetry (DSF).
-The platform is available to entire INSTRUCT-ERIC community.
+The platform provides instruments and services leading to the biophysical characterization of (bio)molecules, the study of biomolecular interactions (determination of affinity, kinetic and thermodynamic parameters) and the sample quality control using analytical ultracentrifugation (AUC), isothermal titration calorimetry (ITC), surface plasmon resonance (SPR), bio-layer interferometry (BLI), microscale thermophoresis (MST), dynamic light scattering (DLS), differential scanning calorimetry (DSC), differential scanning fluorimetry (DSF) and analytical size-exclusion chromatography (SEC-MALS).
+The platform is available to the entire INSTRUCT-ERIC community.

 Scanning probe microscopies for imaging of biological samples - tissue slices, cells, single biomolecules as nucleic acids and proteins.
 Studies of affinity interactions at the molecular level.